 Hiring professional teachers

-In order to teach self-awareness properly, there need to be teachers with high cultural competence who know how to teach their students about diversity and multiculturalism.
+In order to teach self-awareness properly, there need to be teachers with high cultural competence and leadership skills who know how to teach their students about diversity and multiculturalism.
 Such teachers should know how to create different learning opportunities that would acknowledge all races and ethnicities, so students can get more familiar with social justice.
 They should address all social issues from race to sexuality in a thoughtful way – they should analyze the development of such issues through history, movements that managed to promote tolerance, and the consequences of ignoring those issues.

 The thing is, bias very often comes from the lack of information and the lack of understanding.
 So, the more children know about discrimination, the less likely they are to discriminate.
 Of course, such topics can be uncomfortable, but with some careful planning and active listening, they can benefit everybody in more ways than one.